koukibadr/Searchable-Listview/README.md

   ///An async callback invoked when dragging down the list
   ///if onRefresh is nullable the drag to refresh is not applied final Future<void> Function()? onRefresh;

+  /// The color applied on the suffix icon (if `displayClearIcon = true`).
+  /// Defaults to [Colors.grey].
+  final Color sliverScrollEffect;
 ```

 ## Implementation